muesli4/table-layout/README.md

 │ Short text │ …00.5      │
 └────────────┴────────────┘
 ```
-## Vertical positioning and justified text
+### Vertical positioning and justified text
 Because a row group consists of multiple lines, we may also want to align the content of cells vertically, especially when we don't know how many lines will be there.
-Display a left-justified text alongside the length of the text:
+The following piece of code will display a left-justified text alongside the length of the text:
 ``` hs
 let txt = "Lorem ipsum ..."
 in putStrLn $ layoutTableToString [colsAllG center [ justifyText 50 txt